 Although residential housing is directly related to the land use element of a comprehensive development plan, the issue of accommodating housing stock to meet the needs of the regional or sub-regional workforce and business community continues to be unresolved.
 The 2019 Housing Study provided an update on the condition of Waukesha's housing market and housing stock, and an estimate of Waukesha's future housing needs.
-The study recommended policies to meet those needs in four sections.
+Through this cooperative comprehensive planning process, participating municipalities were responsible for compiling data and recommendations to fulfill the housing elem The study recommended policies to meet those needs in four sections.ent.